-MRT Purple Line is less interesting for tourists but joins the MRT Blue Line at Tao Poon station.
-As for MRT Yellow Line, it is connected to the MRT Blue Line at Lat Phrao station.
+The MRT Purple Line is, less interesting for tourists and joins the MRT BLue Line at Tao Poon station.
+And the MRT Yellow Line, it is connected to the MRT Blue Line at Lat Phrao station.
+The MRT Pink Line not really usefull to tourists except to go near Koh Kret island.
+It is connected to the MRT Purple Line at Nonthaburi Civic Center station and to the BTS at Wat Phra Si Mahathat station.

 If you change network, you need to buy a new ticket.
 There is no common ticket, the three Bangkok metro networks are separate entities.